-Water: Is there water on property?
+Water: Is there water on the property?
 It doesn’t matter how gorgeous the land is if you can’t get access to water for your needs.

 • Will a well need to be dug?
 The depth of wells has a direct effect on the cost of creating them.
 And, unfortunately, depth is unpredictable before the work starts.
-A neighbor may hit water at 50 feet while your well may need to be much deeper.
-If a usable well is already in place, that may save money—but it still may need inspection.
+A neighbor may hit the water at 50 feet while your well may need to be much deeper.
+If a usable well is already in place, that may save money—but it still may need an inspection.

 When you purchase rural property, it is important to perform percolation tests on the site before closing on the lot (Plan #167-1524).

 Sewer: A key thing when I was searching for land was the all-important "perc test."
 A percolation test is an official measurement of the quality of soil and drainage, which determines where and even if a septic tank and leach field (septic system) can be built.

 • The perc test tells you where on the property the septic system can be placed.
 It may limit where on the lot you can build your home.
 It's very important and can cause you to alter your building plans because the well water and the septic system need to be a certain distances apart for safety.

 • If a standard septic tank and leach field cannot be built, other newer but more expensive systems may be doable on the property.
 Your engineering company will be able to advise you.

 • With some properties a perc test may have been performed by the previous landowner.
 It is great to have a passing perc test, as it saves you money.
 But be aware that there may be time limitations on a "passing test."
 It may need to be redone.